 In Adler v.
 Board of Education, 342 U.S. 485 (1952), the Supreme Court upheld the so-called Feinberg Law, a New York statute designed to enforce existing civil service regulations to prevent members of subversive groups, particularly of the Communist Party, from teaching in public schools.
-The 6-3 decision rejected assertions that the law violated the freedom of speech and assembly.
+The 6-3 decision rejected assertions that the law violated the First Amendment freedoms of speech and assembly.

 Justice Sherman Minton, who wrote the opinion for the Court, observed that although individuals have “the right under our law to assemble, speak, think and believe as they will,” the decision in United Public Workers v.
 Mitchell (1947) had established that they do not have the “right to work for the State in the school system under their own terms.”